-Here are some other types of coronavirus scams scams to look out for.
+Here are some coronavirus scams to look out for.

 Pitches for phony remedies have been a scam hallmark since the start of the pandemic and haven't abated, even with vaccines and federally approved treatments now available.
-The FTC and the U.S. Food and Drug Administration (FDA) have sent more than 40 warnings to companies selling unapproved products they claim can cure or prevent COVID-19 and shut down a website that was promoting a nonexistent vaccine,.
+The FTC and the U.S. Food and Drug Administration (FDA) have sent dozens of warnings to companies selling unapproved products they claim can cure or prevent COVID-19.

-Teas, essential oils, cannabinol, colloidol silver and intravenous vitamin-C therapies are among supposed antiviral treatments hawked in clinics and on websites, social media and television shows as defenses against the pandemic.
+Teas, essential oils, cannabinol, colloidol silver and intravenous vitamin-C therapies are among treatments hawked in clinics and on websites, social media and television shows as defenses against the pandemic.
 In late December, federal officials shut down a New Jersey organization and ordered it to recall "nano silver" products it advertised and sold as a COVID-19 treatment.

-The outbreak has also spawned stock scams.
-The U.S. Securities and Exchange Commission is warning investors about fraudsters touting investments in companies with products that supposedly can prevent, detect or cure COVID-19.
-Buy those stocks now, they say, and they will soar in price.
+The pandemic has also spawned stock scams.
+The U.S. Securities and Exchange Commission warned investors about con artists touting investments in companies with products that supposedly can prevent, detect or cure COVID-19.
+Buy those stocks now, the tipsters say, and they will soar in price.

 It's a classic penny-stock fraud called “pump and dump.”
 The con artists have already bought the stocks, typically for a dollar or less.
 As the hype grows and the stock price increases, they dump the stock, saddling other investors with big losses.